algorandfoundation/algokit-beaker-default-template/tests_generated/test_deployment_language-typescript/README.md

 - [Jest](https://jestjs.io/): Automated testing.

 It has also been configured to have a productive dev experience out of the box in [VS Code](https://code.visualstudio.com/), see the [.vscode](./.vscode) folder.
+- [AlgoKit Tealer Integration](https://github.com/algorandfoundation/algokit-cli/blob/main/docs/features/tasks/analyze.md): AlgoKit Tealer Integration is a feature in the CLI that allows you to run [tealer] static analyzer on your TEAL source code.
+The invocation of this command is included in:
+- The github actions workflow file.
+- A VSCode task ('Shift+CMD|CTRL+P' and search for 'Tasks: Run Task' and select 'Analyze TEAL contracts with AlgoKit Tealer integration').
+- A `pre-commit` hook (if you have enabled `pre-commit` in your project).